jonsimonsen/Ramsetti/README.md

 The settings are not supposed to resemble a real game yet.
 Levels are shorter to allow for quicker testing.

 # Issues
--No option to move or rotate once a piece has touched another piece.
--Some timing issues can result in overlapping pieces.
 -High scores not implemented yet.
 -Scoring algorithm doesn't award playing at higher speeds enough.
 -The background image had not been added to the repo.